Amazon Faves

 Beach days in Grand Cayman are nice, but the public areas can get crowded.
 The costs can add up when you consider the expensive transportation to get there, along with umbrella and chair rental.
 Because of these factors, an excursion may be even more appealing at the Grand Cayman cruise port compared to others.

 Here are some of the most popular excursions at this port.
 Stingray City and Starfish Point are two “bucket list” adventures for many.
 I was fortunate to experience them both on my first visit to Grand Cayman.
-These sites are located near one another, so most excursions offer them both and often include snorkeling, with a vendor transporting cruisers by boat first to one of these sites, then over to the other, before returning them back to shore.
+These sites are located near one another, so most excursions offer them both and often include snorkeling.
+A vendor transports cruisers by boat first to one of these sites, then over to the other, before returning them back to shore.

-While I’m a big fan of booking independent excursions versus the more expensive and less flexible options offered by the cruise lines, this is the one port where cruisers may be better off booking direct for the reasons noted above.
+While I’m a big fan of booking independent excursions versus the more expensive and less flexible options the cruise lines offer, this is the one port where cruisers may be better off booking direct for the above reasons.

 Grand Cayman Cruise Port Ship Schedule